No evidence of fall in Covid rules compliance after Storey funeral, O’Neill says

 Mrs Foster said: “I didn’t have the understanding after that Cobra meeting, clearly wrongly now, that we were going to stop contact tracing as a consequence of the discussions at that Cobra meeting.
 The Department of Health clearly did have that understanding and stopped the contact tracing.”

+Mr McBride said it was “clear” to him that a decision was made to stop contact tracing at the Cobra meeting.

+Asked by the inquiry chairwoman Baroness Heather Hallett whether Mrs Foster and Ms O’Neill “didn’t understand that was what the decision was”, he said: “I thought it was clear and it was clearly reflected in the minutes of the Cobra meeting.”

-NI chief medical officer Michael McBride told the inquiry that testing capacity issues were behind the decision to stop community testing and that the ending of contact tracing was a “second order” as a result of that.
+Mr McBride told the inquiry that testing capacity issues were behind the decision to stop community testing and that the ending of contact tracing was a “second order” as a result.

-“Even a week after 12 March, we had less than 200 tests available to us in Northern Ireland on a daily basis, and even that was limited because of the lack of reagents that we had and swabs that we had because of global supply issues.”
+He said: “Even a week after March 12, we had less than 200 tests available to us in Northern Ireland on a daily basis, and even that was limited because of the lack of reagents that we had and swabs that we had because of global supply issues.”

-Mrs Foster was asked whether, given there were 20 confirmed cases in Northern Ireland at the time, a different decision about stopping testing and contact tracing on March 12 could have been made.

-“There was an option… but those options weren’t taken.
-I think we were quite early in the pandemic, and were not prepared for what was coming at us, to be honest with you,” she said on Wednesday.
+Mr McBride said if they had more tests and testing capacity, they would have continued community testing and contact tracing for longer.

 Mrs Foster said that test and trace was not initially seen as a “significant” issue that warranted an Executive decision.